Huaxia Dresses – The Evolution of Chinese Traditional Wear

 Song & Yuan Dynasties to Ming & Qing Dynasties

 After experiencing the chaos and turmoil at the end of the Tang Dynasty, the social outlook of the Song Dynasty has been very different.
-Cheng–Zhu school, which advocates “preserving natural reason and destroying human desire”, became an important social trend of thought at that time, and inherited the simplicity of the Daopao (道袍, Taoist robe) of the previous generation of men's clothing.
+Cheng–Zhu school, which advocates “preserving natural and destroying human desire”, became an important social trend of thought at that time, and inherited the simplicity of the Daopao (道袍, Taoist robe) of the previous generation of men's clothing.

 Huaxia Dresses - The Evolution of Chinese Traditional Wear-67